wkingsley/background_generator/README.md

 # background_generator
-Small app built with HTML and JavaScript that generates background colours based on user settings.
+Small app built with HTML and JavaScript that generates background colours based on user selection.